 The medical marijuana industry in Florida has faced growing pains since it was legalized in 2014.
 The legislature only allowed five licenses to be issued initially and only legalized CBD products.
 Smokable marijuana is still not legal in the state.

 The medical marijuana law was amended last year and requires the health department to issue 10 new licenses and to include applicants with legal challenges but high-ranking applications for consideration.

 Legislators voted last March to withhold $1.9 million of Florida Department of Health salaries and benefits due to the health department's delays implementing the medical marijuana program.
 This forced the department to move more quickly.

-The Florida Department of Health released a statement that said they have a commitment to ensuring eligible patients have safe access to medical marijuana, adding that the approved licenses are part of a continuing effort to expand the availability of the drug to the state's medical marijuana patients.
+The Florida Department of Health released a statement that said they have a commitment to ensuring eligible individuals have safe access to medical marijuana, adding that the approved licenses are part of a continuing effort to expand the availability of the drug to the state's medical marijuana cardholders.

 Florida's medical marijuana industry is expected to earn more than one billion dollars by the year 2020.